 Just remember only to use plastic bottles that are BPA-free (avoid anything with the number 7 on it) since the sterilization process can allow chemicals in these plastics to seep into milk during later uses.

 Too much sterilizing can, indeed, erode and weaken any material over time.
 Be sure to inspect all your bottles and teats regularly and discard anything that’s warped, cracked, or otherwise showing signs of wear.

 To be on the safe side, you should occasionally sterilize baby bottles for as long as your little one is using them for meals.
 Many parents have switched their kiddos from bottles to cups by the time they are 12 months old, as cups are generally easier to clean.

 How to sterilize baby bottles

-Before you choose how and how often you are going to sterilize your baby bottles, be sure to give any instructions included with the packaging a quick once over.
-You might find that the manufacturer included a preferred method to use for their bottles.
+Before you choose how, and how often, you’re going to sterilize your baby bottles, be sure to give any instructions received with the packaging a quick once over.
+You might find that the manufacturer has included their own preferred method for use with their bottles.

-When sterilizing your baby bottles, always be vigilant around boiling water and steam, as both are burn hazards.
-Keep your children and pets at a safe distance and use gloves or tongs to handle hot bottles and nipples.
+When sterilizing baby bottles, always be vigilant around boiling water and steam, as both are burn hazards.
+Keep your children and pets at a safe distance, and use gloves or tongs to handle hot bottles and nipples.

 Sterilizing baby bottles with boiling water